ABOUT US

 EarthSafe: a unique approach

 The inevitable transition to green technologies and renewable energy sources in a densely populated world will put tremendous pressure on our planet.
-EarthSafe aims at supporting the energy transition in Europe and beyond by creating transformational data-fusion platforms to inform and enhance global exploration frameworks for deep geothermal resources and critical minerals.
+EarthSafe is committed to supporting this energy transition across Europe and beyond by developing transformative data-fusion platforms that inform and strengthen global frameworks for the exploration of deep geothermal resources and critical minerals.

-To fulfill these objectives, EarthSafe assembles a multi-disciplinary research and educational network that breaks ground in the way it integrates scientific disciplines for Earth imaging and exploration.
-It does so by working within a systems thinking framework, recognizing and exploiting key connections between seemingly detached research areas, and integrating them into new conceptual, theoretical and methodological innovations that move beyond discipline-specific approaches.
+To achieve these goals, EarthSafe brings together a multidisciplinary research and education network that redefines how scientific disciplines collaborate in Earth imaging and exploration.
+Operating within a systems-thinking framework, the project identifies and leverages connections between seemingly unrelated fields, integrating them into novel conceptual, theoretical, and methodological innovations that transcend traditional discipline-specific boundaries.

 The Consortium